sauvikbiswas/Y-Finance/posts/net-worth.md

 If you have not realised it earlier, by doing these exercises, you are treating your personal finances just like a business treats its own.
 Net worth is something that a company tracks.
 It is given by the simple formula, *Assets - Liabilities*.

-In the personal finance context, assets would be the sum of all investments that you have, the jewellery that can be sold, your actionable art collection, real-estate that can fetch a potential buyer, etc. Liabilities would be the debts and loans that you might have taken.
+In the personal finance context, assets would be the sum of all investments that you have, the jewellery that can be sold, your auctionable art collection, real-estate that can fetch a potential buyer, etc. Liabilities would be the debts and loans that you might have taken.
 They may also include objects that might need additional investment to dispose off.
 As an example of the later scenario, think of a car that is not in its best shape.
 You might need to spend some 40,000 rupees to repair it before it becomes second-hand market-ready.

 There is a possibility that your liabilities might exceed assets.
 In that case your net worth would be negative.
 What you must strive for is for a positive net worth that increases with time.
 This indicates good financial health.